digideskio/support-tools/ftdc/README.md

 * Arithmetic coding - can achieve coded rates of <1 bit per symbol.
-Given the high degree of coherency between samples (that is, lots of deltas with a value of 0) it is possible entropy will be <1 bit per sample, so this option could be explored.
+Given the high degree of coherency between samples (that is, lots of deltas with a value of 0) it is possible entropy will be <1 bit per symbol, so this option could be explored.

 CPU efficiency of this compared to standard compression TBD, but I suspect it could compare favorably.